moganots/the-weather-man-app-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.12.

 ## ToDo
-(1) Enable auto refreshing to show most recently bookmarked city(ies), as currently the entire app has to be refreshed after a city is bookmarked.
+1. Enable auto refreshing to show most recently bookmarked city(ies), as currently the entire app has to be refreshed after a city is bookmarked.
+2. Secure the OpenWeather APIKey (appid) in the environment.ts and environment.prod.ts file(s)

 ## Development server